 key, simply place it on a line by itself.

 The full SSH key format specification is supported, see sshd(8).
 Probably the

 most common way to use this function will be to run

 cat .ssh/id_rsa.pub | gpg --armor --signAnd mail the output to

 Multiple keys per user are supported, but they must all be sent at once.
 To retrieve the existing SSH keys in order to merge existing keys with new ones, use the 'show' command documented below.
 Keys can be exported to a subset of machines by prepending allowed_hosts=$fqdn,$fqdn2 to the specific key.
 The allowed machines must only be separated by a comma.
 Example:

 allowed_hosts=ravel.debian.org,gluck.debian.org ssh-rsa AAAAB3Nz..mOX/JQ== user@machine ssh-rsa AAAAB3Nz..uD0khQ== user@machine

-- show: If the single word show appears on a line then a PGP encrypted version of the entire record will be attached to the resulting email.
+- show: If the single word show appears on a line in a PGP signed mail then a PGP encrypted version of the entire record will be attached to the resulting email.